top of page

 • 6th -12th graders who have learned coding for 1-2 years and would like to challenge themselves to solve real-world problems.

-• Someone looking for an opportunity to test out the next-generation 'Elon Musk' ideas before college.
+• Someone looking for an opportunity to test the next-generation 'Elon Musk' ideas before college.

-• Someone who aspires to be a community leader and solve their community's most significant issues.
+• Someone who aspires to be a community leader and to solve their community's most significant issues.

-• Students who want to seize the opportunity to test out their startup ideas in the global ACF ecosystem.
+• Students who want to seize the opportunity to test their startup ideas within the global ACF ecosystem.

-• Students who want to share the experiences they receive from running a startup on a blogging platform and put that in their college resume.
+• Students who want to share the experiences they receive from running a startup on a blogging platform and use that for their college applications.

 • Students who wish to take their learning forward and empower others.

-Previous and current ACF student projects include a GPS-assisted mapping tool specifically for firefighters, remote control ground drones for search and rescue, healthcare resource distribution software, machine vision powered driving monitor, and a multiplayer game designed to support small businesses.
+Previous and current ACF student projects include a GPS-assisted mapping tool specifically for firefighters, remote control ground drones for search and rescue, healthcare resource distribution software, a machine vision-powered driving monitor, and a multiplayer game to support small businesses.

 ACF ALUMNI Teams